 Released: 14 March 2014

 A British teenage boy descends into the murky depths of an internet chatroom.
 What it leads him to do will have harrowing consequences.
 Based on a bizarre true case of attempted murder in Manchester in 2003.
 The documentary, ‘Kill Me If You Can’, is on YouTube and is well worth a watch.
 That already lays out complex character motivations and surprising twists for director Andrew Douglas (‘The Amityville Horror’) and his unknown cast.
-Early reviews say he’s turned it into taut, unnerving thriller, although the lead actor doesn’t seem gullible enough for the more extreme actions.
+Critics say he’s turned it into mostly taut, unnerving thriller, although the lead actor doesn’t seem gullible enough for the more extreme actions.

 28th – Pioneer